IanMadd/academic/content/portfolio/Central_Limit_Theorem.md

 ## Plot Sample Means

 <br>
-Plotting the SampleMeans data as a density plot shows that this sampled data looks like a normal distribution even though the original data was bimodal.
+Plotting the sampleMeans data as a density plot shows that this sampled data looks like a normal distribution even though the original data was bimodal.
 You can also see that the standard error is much larger for the sample means with the smaller sample size.

 ```
-DT1 <- data.table(SampleSize = "SampleSize2",SampleMeans = SampleMeans$SampleSize2)
-DT2 <- data.table(SampleSize = "SampleSize10",SampleMeans = SampleMeans$SampleSize10)
-DT3 <- data.table(SampleSize = "SampleSize30",SampleMeans = SampleMeans$SampleSize30)
+meltedSampleMeans <- sampleMeans[,.(
+    sampleSize = c(
+        rep("sampleSize2",10000),
+        rep("sampleSize10",10000),
+        rep("sampleSize30",10000),
+        rep("sampleSize50",10000)
+    ),
+    sampleMeans = c(
+        sampleSize2,
+        sampleSize10,
+        sampleSize30,
+        sampleSize50
+    )
+)]

-DT4 <- data.table(SampleSize = "SampleSize50",SampleMeans = SampleMeans$SampleSize50)
+p <- ggplot(meltedSampleMeans, aes(sampleMeans, fill = sampleSize, color = sampleSize))

-MeltedSampleMeans <- rbindlist(l=list(DT1, DT2, DT3, DT4))

-p <- ggplot(MeltedSampleMeans, aes(SampleMeans, fill=SampleSize,color=SampleSize))
-p + geom_density(alpha = 0.1)
+p + geom_density(alpha = 0.2) + geom_vline(xintercept = 54.45328) + labs(x = "Sample Means", y = "Density")
 ```

 ![](/portfolio/Central_Limit_Theorem_files/sample_means_hist.png)

+Notice that the different sets of sample means are all clustered around the same population mean (the black vertical line), and that the standard deviation declines as the sample size increases.

 <br>